anthub-services/node-api-and-client-boilerplate/client/README.md

 Note that the `docker-compose build` script is executed only once if the Docker image has not been created yet.

-To shutdown the applications, press `CTRL+C` and run the following script in the terminal:
+To shutdown the app, press `CTRL+C` and run the following script in the terminal:

 ```
 docker-compose down
 ```

+The `yarn run watch-css` script should be running on a separate terminal window for client app.